VenKamikaze/mediagoblin-html5-multi-upload/README.md

 You should be able to reach the page at http://yoursite/html5-multi-upload/

+Note that if using fcgi, you may need to increase the maximum size of a POST that it can process.
+I did this by adding this to my httpd configuration:
+# Accept up to 64MB requests
+FcgidMaxRequestLen 67108864

+You'll probably have to do something similar for other methods aswell.

 It requires HTML5 support to be able to add multiple files.
 Files are processed one at a time (at least with my instance).
 This was intentional, as I run my mediagoblin on a low power device with extremely limited CPU and RAM.